LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 ----------------------

-Logtalk provides two sets of built-in predicates that enable us to query the system about the possible relationships that a category can have with other entities.
+Logtalk provides two sets of built-in predicates that enable us to query the system about the relationships that a category has with other entities.

 The built-in predicates :ref:`predicates_implements_protocol_2_3` and :ref:`predicates_conforms_to_protocol_2_3`